 In order to talk about array offsets, we need to talk about how C0 arrays are represented at runtime.
-C0 arrays are represented as pointers to a struct c0\array\header that has three fields.
+C0 arrays are represented as pointers to a struct c0\array that has three fields.
 The first, count, is the number of elements in the array, and is determined at runtime (this is n in the newarray instruction below).
 The second, elt\size, represents the number of bytes in a single element; the compiler is able to determine this at compile time based on the type (this is s in the newarray instruction below).

 The third field is elems, a void pointer to the beginning of the memory allocated for the actual array, which contains n\s bytes.
-The length of an array, stored in the count field, can be retrieved with the arraylength C0VM instruction.
-Every C0 array you encounter in the VM will be a pointer to one of these structs.
+The length of an array, stored in the count field, can be retrieved with the arraylength COVM instruction.
+Every CO array you encounter in the VM will be either a pointer to one of these structs or NULL.
+The COVM uses NULL to represent a CO array of length O.